Kazushi Miyamoto: Career

 Kazushi Miyamoto will forever have the distinction of being the first post-split graduate of the All Japan Pro Wrestling dojo.
 While in the Dojo Miyamoto was trained by Hiroshi Hase, Johnny Smith, and his mentor Toshiaki Kawada.
 Miyamoto was so serious about wrestling for All Japan, he originally asked Giant Baba in 1996, but was denied due to his young age.
 After completing training in the Dojo, Miyamoto debuted on August 19, 2001 against Hiroshi Hase.
 A Jr. Heavyweight when he debuted, for the remainder of the year he opened cards and wrestled different veterans to help him hone his craft.
 He started 2002 off by pickingup his first pinfall victory in a tag team match, and a couple days later he had his first singles victory over Yasu Urano.
 For the rest of 2002 he continued wrestling towards the beginning of the card, waiting for his chance to elevate to a more meaningful role.

 In 2003, Miyamoto would finally get that chance.
 In the "Royal Road Initiation 7 Match 'Intense' Series", Miyamoto would face off against Genichiro Tenryu on 2/16/03.
 Also in February 2003 he formed a tag team with Tomoaki Honma called "Turmeric Storm".
 As Turmeric Storm they would be staples of the mid-card, picking up victories over teams such as Shigeo Okumura and Taichi Ishikari, Hideki Hosaka and Ryuji Hijikata, Gran Naniwa and Jun Kasai, and many others.
 On February 11, 2004 they would challenge Great Kosuke and Shiryu for the All Asia Tag Team Championship, but they would lose when Shiryu pinned Miyamoto.
 Soon after, Miyamoto would begin his excursion, traveling to America.

 Miyamoto would stay in America for over a year, wrestling for a variety of wrestling promotions.
 Wrestling both as himself and "The Great Kazushi" (a gimmick similar to The Great Muta), Miyamoto wrestled in Professional Championship Wrestling, USA Pro Wrestling, Border City Wrestling, River City Wrestling, and others.
 He also wrestled in TNA Wrestling debuting on TNA Impact! and would be featured there several times, including in a match against Triple X. On June 23, 2004 he appeared on PPV to team with NOSAWA to wrestle America's Most Wanted challenging for the NWA World Tag Team Championship.
-His last appearance for the company would be at Victory Road 04', where both he and NOSAWA competed in a X-Division Gaunlet, which was won by Hector Garza.
+His last appearance for the company would be at Victory Road 04', where both he and NOSAWA competed in a X-Division Gauntlet, which was won by Hector Garza.
 Besides TNA, Miyamoto made two appearances in Ring of Honor.
 On July 23, he defeated Shawn Daivari and on July 24 he wrestled in a six man match with Trent Acid winning.
 Overall gain much experience as he had experienced wrestling in many different promotions and even won the River City Wrestling Heavyweight Championship in 2005.